senthilmurukang/machine-learning/README.md

 # machine-learning
-This is learn machine learning by teaching a machine to learn.
+This is to learn machine learning by teaching a machine to learn.
 It uses Python(3.6.3) and Tensorflow(1.4.0) to generate machine learning models.

 This project uses Anaconda(5.0.1) for isolating machine learning packages from other python packages in a virtual environment.